Fayette County, Ohio: Government

 Fayette County has a 3-member Board of County Commissioners that oversee the various County departments, similar to all but 2 of the 88 Ohio counties.
-As of 2021, Fayette County's elected commissioners are Tony Anderson, Dan Dean, and Jim Garland.
+As of 2025, Fayette County's elected commissioners are Tony Anderson, Donnie Fleak, and Jim Garland.

 Transportation

 Airport

 Fayette County Airport is a general aviation facility owned by the county and located northeast of the city of Washington Court House.